ItsNotGoodName/go-upnpsub/README.md

-# goupnpsub
+# go-upnpsub

-Go library for subscribing to UPnP events.
+Go library that handles subscribing to UPnP events.